22 Best Trees For Bees + FREE Printable

 Crabapple trees are irresistible to bees.

-Crabapple trees are popular with a wide range of pollinators including honey bees and mason bees.
-Its flowers provide the perfect recipe for honey, loaded with nectar and pollen.
+Crabapple trees are popular with a wide range of pollinators, including honey bees and mason bees.
+Their flowers, loaded with nectar and pollen, provide the perfect recipe for honey.

-A crabapple tree is an excellent option for anyone with a small yard.
-It doesn’t take up much room and offers an impressive splash of color in spring.
-Best of all, they don’t require a lot of care but enjoy a cool climate.
+A crabapple tree is an excellent low-maintenance option for anyone with a small yard.
+It takes up minimal space and offers an impressive splash of color in spring.

 10. Tulip Poplar